ArnsboMedia/soxi-wrapper/README.md

 # Soxi::Wrapper

-This very simple wrapper has been abandonned.
+This very simple wrapper has been abandoned.
 We haven't used it in years.

 We have upgraded this to ensure we don't publish unsafe code (based on work by @tomekr on https://github.com/ArnsboMedia/soxi-wrapper/pull/1)